dds-bridge/dds/README.md

 DDS on Windows calls SetMaxThreads itself when it is attached to a process, so you don't have to.
 On Unix-like systems we use an equivalent mechanism, but we have had a report that this does not always happen in the right order of things, so you may want to call SetMaxThreads explicitly.

+Docs
+====
+The DDS library interface is very well documented.
+You find the docs, including a Markdown version which you can read online, in the /doc folder.

 Bugs
 ====